How to tell if ground turkey is bad? It is a common question of many people who cook ground turkey regularly.

 Ground Turkey Meat – An “Alternative” Of Ground Beef?

-Ground turkey (minced turkey) is a combination between dark and light turkey meat.
-Moreover, these meats are ground together to see the fat and remaining skin parts in the mixture.
+First, you need to know that ground and minced meat has a big gap, so don’t mistake ground turkey for minced turkey.
+Ground turkey is a combination between dark and light turkey meat.
+Sometimes, you’ll find the fat and remaining skin parts in the mixture.

 Before grinding, people remove their bones and treat them with some additives.
 Nowadays, many people prefer buying commercial products since it saves time and is more convenient.